femtonelson/Big-Data-With-PySpark/README.md

-# Setup PySpark with Docker on Ubuntu AWS EC2 instance and Build a Model on
+# Setup PySpark with Docker on Ubuntu AWS EC2 instance

-- Data :

 # Introduction
 Apache Spark™ is a open-source unified analytics engine for large-scale data processing.
 It achieves high performance for both batch and streaming data,